 1934 – Installed as Bishop of Indianapolis (youngest in America) on March 24.

 1937 – Ordered the school integration of three academies for girls in the diocese.

-1938 – Faced with protests by the Ku Klux Klan in front of Cathedral rectory in opposition to racial integration.
+1938 – Faced with protests by the Ku Klux Klan including cross-burning in front of Cathedral rectory in opposition to racial integration.

 1939 – Ordered a grade school in Beech Grove to admit black children.

 1942 – Ordered integration of the Catholic schools in Evansville.
 Instructed all students to wear uniforms to avoid economic distinctions.

 1943 – Integrated all schools within the Catholic Dioceses of Indianapolis.

 1944 – Installed as first archbishop (youngest in America) when Indianapolis was elevated to an Archdiocese on December 19.

 1947 – Allowed students from St. Joseph High School for black students to join students from all other high schools at graduation ceremonies held in the St. Louis Cathedral.
 Instructed all pastors in St. Louis to end segregation, resulting in numerous Catholic student transfers to segregated public schools.